longa2/longa2.github.io/essays/ai-reflection.md

 ## Personal Experience with AI:

+Here is a list of all the areas I have or have not used AI

 ### Experience WODs

 I have not used AI since they usually have solutions posted for each assignment.